emmahoggett/Project1_ML/README.md

 After the model is determined with the training data, the results are submitted on the [AIcrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019) platform, in order to measure the accuracy of the model's predictions.

 ### Getting Started
 This version was designed for python 3.6.6 or higher.
 To run the model's calculation, it is only needed to execute the file `run.py`.
 On the terminal, the command is `python run.py`.
-The code should return a `.csv` file with all its predictions, from the test data.
+The code should return a `results.csv` file with all its predictions, from the test data.

 ### Prerequisites